Cloud Vulnerability DB

-The vulnerability has received a CVSS score of 9.3 (High severity), indicating its critical nature.
+The vulnerability is categorized as an Improper Neutralization of Special Elements used in an SQL Command (SQL Injection) with a CVSS v3.1 score of 9.3, indicating its critical nature.
 The security flaw allows for SQL Injection attacks that can be executed without requiring authentication, making it particularly dangerous.
 The vulnerability was initially reported on April 8, 2025, and was subsequently patched in version 1.0.7 of the plugin (Patchstack).

 This SQL Injection vulnerability could allow malicious actors to directly interact with the website's database, potentially leading to unauthorized data access, manipulation, or theft of sensitive information.
 The high CVSS score indicates that this vulnerability is considered highly dangerous and is expected to become mass exploited (Patchstack).